What is IPO: Meaning, Types, Working, Eligibility & Benefits

 What is an IPO?

-An IPO, or Initial Public Offering, is when a private company offers its shares to the public for the first time.
+An IPO, or Initial Public Offering, is when a company offers its shares to the public for the first time.
 This process marks the company's transition from being privately owned to becoming publicly traded on a stock exchange.

 By going public, the company can raise money from investors to fund to its growth, expand operations or pay off debts.
 At the same time, an IPO gives investors the chance to buy shares and become shareholders of the company.
 For a business, an IPO is a major milestone that increases its visibility, credibility, and access to a larger pool of investment funds.